Painting Starship Panels In Photoshop

-First, paint a medium grey on your canvas.
+First, paint a medium grey on your canvas in photoshop.

 Now create a new layer.
 Here we'll paint our first layer of panels.